tntakahashi/nestdaq/share/otel-collector-compose/README.md

 ## Runtime Options

-The host-side ports and OpenSearch data directory can be changed with environment variables:
+The host-side ports, OpenSearch data directory, and mounted config files can be changed with environment variables:

 ```bash
 OPENSEARCH_PORT=19200 \